StudSec/Bot/README.md

 *Note, for security reasons the environment variables will be removed at runtime.
 This means they need to be set everytime.*

+## Development

+If you would like to extend StudBots functionality, feel free to create a pull request.
+In the message please include a brief description of the functionality you added / changed, please note we will review any pull request and change/reject if needed.

+If you'd like help developing, debugging, ranting or just want to lurk, you can join our development discord server.
+The invite code is `gNFQcvbevF`.

 ## Documentation
 If you want to add new functionality to the bot it is recommended to follow this template.